A Summary of Our First Five Road Trips

 “First settled in the late 17th century with its main family residence constructed in 1705, Middleton Place was acquired through marriage by Henry Middleton in 1741 and for a century and a quarter was the family seat of four generations of Middletons who played important roles in American history.
 Today a National Historic Landmark, it has miraculously remained under the same family stewardship for some 320 years.
 Henry Middleton was the second president of the First Continental Congress and his son Arthur, a passionate revolutionary, was a signer of the Declaration of Independence.

 Then we went down the road to see Drayton Hall, circa 1738.
 This was very unique, a “preserved” historic home.
-We couldn’t take any pictures inside, we took a few pics outside.
-You can visit their website and here is their basic statement:
+We couldn’t take any pictures inside, but we took a few pics outside.
+This is their basic statement:

 “Drayton Hall is different.
 It’s the real thing, and we are bound by our mission to preserve the property—that is, to keep it in near-original condition just as the National Trust received it from the Drayton family in 1974.